macOS

 Shortcuts Automation Improvements: macOS Tahoe 26 expands Shortcuts with new automation triggers based on time of day, file activity, battery level, Wi-Fi networks, external displays, and calendar events.
 Most significantly, Shortcuts can now tap directly into Apple Intelligence models to automate complex tasks while maintaining privacy.
 If you are already using Shortcuts, you'll get more done with less effort.

 Folder and Icon Customization: Folder customization becomes "super expressive" with emoji assignments, color tinting that automatically applies system tags, and the ability to set default colors across Finder, Dock, and desktop.
 Icons gain Light, Dark, Tinted, and new Clear looks to match the transparent aesthetic.
-Serious workplace users might consider it a "cutesy" enhancement but it could be useful for organizing files and folders.
+It is just a cutesy enhancement to serious workplace users but if you really want to custom organize your desktop you might be able to use it.

-Developer Improvements: Not much here.
+Developer Improvements: There's not much for developers.
 Terminal receives a visual upgrade with 24-bit color support, Powerline fonts, and new themes for better customization.
 Most developers have switched to more powerful terminal applications, so the Terminal upgrade isn't significant.

 Gaming and Developer Improvements: Gaming gets enhancements with Low Power Mode triggering during gameplay for extended battery sessions and simplified DualSense controller pairing.
-Apple is hoping game developers will use Metal 4 with advanced graphics technologies like MetalFX Frame Interpolation and Denoising.
+Apple is hoping game developers will use Metal 4 with advanced graphics technologies like MetalFX Frame Interpolation and Denoising but as always, most hardcore gamers prefer PC rigs.

 Applications Replace Launchpad: Apple eliminated Launchpad in favor of a new Applications interface that organizes apps by category (Utilities, Productivity, Social, etc.) and integrates with Spotlight.
-Pairing Spotlight with app launching is better than the clunky Launchpad for most users, but there may be some users who miss Launchpad.
+Pairing Spotlight with app launching is better than the clunky Launchpad for most users, but there may be some users who miss Launchpad (I never used it so I could care less).